-This course includes Dental Assisting techniques, preventative care, and diagnostic procedures in the general dental and dental specialty offices.
-Students will learn proper use and care of dental laboratory equipment.
-Additionally, the students will begin to participate in an externship of 30 hours in various dental offices under the supervision of a licensed Dentist.
-Students will use what they have learned in the lectures and labs while gaining exposure to all aspects of the dental operations.
-Terms Offered: FL.
-SP
+This course is designed to meet once a week in the laboratory setting to review and learn dental assisting techniques, procedures, preventative and diagnostic procedures, dental specialty procedures, processes of management and prevention of dental emergencies, and use and care of dental laboratory equipment.
+Additionally, the students will participate in an externship in a dental office under the supervision of a licensed dentist.
+Students will use what they have learned in the lectures, and labs while gaining exposure to all aspects of dental operations and activity practicing dental assisting skills.
+Terms Offered: FL, SP